ikr/ikr.su/cv_content.md

 I was responsible for the data layer, programmed the chat client, and have built an ad-hoc tasks scheduler — crontab appeared to be not good enough for us.

-Left the position because the project was declared a financial dead-end and cancelled.
+Left the position because the project was declared a financial dead-end, and cancelled.

 Tech: **Java**, Linux, Apache JServ, XSLT, Oracle 8, Java RMI